-The Company's consulting services business generates revenues under contracts with customers from three sources: (1) Professional Services (consulting and auditing); (2) Software licensing with optional hardware sales; and (3) Customer Service (training and maintenance support).
+The Company's consulting services business generates revenues under contracts with customers from four sources: (1) Professional Services (consulting and auditing); (2) Software licensing with optional hardware sales; (3) Customer service training and (4) Maintenance support.

-- (1) Revenues for professional services, which are of short-term duration, are recognized when services are completed; - (2) For all periods reflected in the financial statements included in this prospectus, software license sales have been one-time sales of a perpetual license to use our software product and the customer also has the option to purchase third-party manufactured handheld devices from us if they purchase our software license.
-Accordingly, the revenue is recognized at a point in time upon delivery of the software and delivery of the hardware, as applicable, to the customer: - (3) Training sales are one-time upfront short-term training sessions and are recognized at a point in time after the service has been performed; and - (4) Maintenance/support is an optional product sold to our software license customers under one-year contracts.
-Accordingly, maintenance payments received upfront are deferred and recognized over time ratably over the contract term.
+- (1) Revenues for professional services, which are of short-term duration, are recognized when services are completed; - (2) For all periods reflected in this report, software license sales have been one-time sales of a perpetual license to use our software product and the customer also has the option to purchase third-party manufactured handheld devices from us if they purchase our software license.
+Accordingly, the revenue is recognized upon delivery of the software and delivery of the hardware, as applicable, to the customer; - (3) Training sales are one-time upfront short-term training sessions and are recognized after the service has been performed; and - (4) Maintenance/support is an optional product sold to our software license customers under one-year contracts.
+Accordingly, maintenance payments received upfront are deferred and recognized over the contract term.